microsoft/GraphView/README.md

 GraphView
 =========
 GraphView is a DLL library that enables users to use SQL Server or Azure SQL Database to manage graphs.
-It connects to a SQL database locally or in the cloud, stores graph data in tables and queries graphs through an SQL-extended language.
+It connects to a SQL database locally or in the cloud, stores graph data in tables and queries graphs through a SQL-extended language.
 It is not an independent database, but a middleware that accepts graph operations and translates them to T-SQL executed in SQL Server or Azure SQL Database.
 As such, GraphView can be viewed as a special connector to SQL Server/Azure SQL Database.
 Developers will experience no differences than the default SQL connector provided by the .NET framework (i.e., SqlConnection), only except that this new connector accepts graph-oriented statements.

 Features
 ---------